Blog

 Lee County, Illinois is in USDA Hardiness Zone 5b.
 The average last spring frost is April 22 and first fall frost is October 14.

-Lee County County sits in USDA Zone 5b.
+Lee County sits in USDA Zone 5b.
 Celosia grows reliably in zones 3a through 11b, so it's a good fit here.

-Can Celosia grow in Lee County County's climate?
+Can Celosia grow in Lee County's climate?

 🌱